How Protein and Water Work Together in Muscle Growth

-You’ve probably heard it a thousand times in the gym: “Bro, you gotta get your protein in.”
+You’ve probably heard it a thousand times : “Bro, you gotta get your protein in.”
 And yes, protein is the VIP guest at the muscle-building party… but here’s the thing, without water, it’s like sending that VIP to the wrong address.
 No party, no gains.

-So let’s break down exactly how protein and water work together in muscle growth, and why you need both in the right amounts, and how to nail the balance for maximum performance.
-Spoiler: By the end, you’ll see water as your muscles’ underrated best friend, and you’ll know exactly how much you should be drinking.
+So, let’s break down exactly why water is crucial for protein efficacity, and how protein and water work together in muscle growth ?
+By the end, you’ll see water as your muscles underrated best friend, and you’ll know exactly how much you should be drinking.

 Proteins are the building blocks of your body.
 Every time you lift, jump, or literally push yourself in a movement-based home workout, you create tiny micro-tears in your muscle fibers.
 Amino acids, the building blocks of protein, are sent in by proteins to help fix and then rebuild those fibers, but they repair bigger and stronger.